I have the most fun when I’m finding patterns, getting things organized, and creating repeatable and predictable processes.

 May 2011–January 2014, IBM Software Group, Ecosystem Development, Poughkeepsie, NY, USA

 Ecosystem Skills Development

-- Create and manage skills development offerings targeted at university faculty and students at IBM partner universities worldwide.
+- Created and managed skills development offerings targeted at university faculty and students at IBM partner universities worldwide.

-- Provide project and program management support for the IBM Academic Initiative.
+- Provided project and program management support for the IBM Academic Initiative.

 June 2006–May 2011, IBM, Somers, NY, USA